Overview of the Poem

 3) The futility of war

-In addition to the themes of oppression and justice, the poem also delves into the futility of war and it is devastating impact on individuals and communities.
+In addition to the themes of oppression and justice, the poem also delves into the futility of war and its devastating impact on individuals and communities.
 Through his vivid descriptions and use of metaphor, Shelley portrays the horrors of war and the senseless loss of life that results from it, reminding readers of the devastating effects of conflict and the importance of seeking peace.

 4) Religious corruption